-Connecticut: Any income from the discharge of indebtedness in connection with any reacquisition, after December 31, 2008, and before January 1, 2011, of an applicable debt instrument or instruments, as defined in Section 108 of the Internal Revenue Code, as amended by Section 1231 of the American Recovery and Reinvestment Act (ARRA) of 2009 not included in federal adjusted gross income shall be taken as a modification increasing adjusted gross income for Connecticut income tax purposes.
+Connecticut: Any income from the discharge of indebtedness in connection with any reacquisition, after December 31, 2008, and before January 1, 2011, of an applicable debt instrument or instruments, as defined in Section 108 of the IRC, as amended by Section 1231 of the American Recovery and Reinvestment Act (ARRA) of 2009 not included in federal AGI shall be taken as a modification increasing adjusted gross income for Connecticut income tax purposes.

-To the extent that any income from the discharge of indebtedness in connection with any reacquisition, after December 31, 2008, and before January 1, 2011, of an applicable debt instrument or instruments, as those terms are defined in the ARRA of 2009, was added to federal adjusted gross income in computing Connecticut adjusted gross income for a preceding taxable year, the amount of the income that was added to federal adjusted gross income shall be taken as a modification decreasing adjusted gross income for Connecticut income tax purposes.
+To the extent that any income from the discharge of indebtedness in connection with any reacquisition, after December 31, 2008, and before January 1, 2011, of an applicable debt instrument or instruments, as those terms are defined in the ARRA of 2009, was added to federal AGI in computing Connecticut adjusted gross income for a preceding taxable year, the amount of the income that was added to federal AGI may be taken as a modification decreasing adjusted gross income for Connecticut income tax purposes.